UnitTestBot/jacodb/README.md

     println(jcClass.annotations.size)

-    // At this point the database read the method bytecode and return the result. return jcClass.methods[0].body()
+    // At this point the database read the method bytecode and return the result. return jcClass.methods[0].asmNode()
 }
 ```

-Note: the `body` method returns `null` if the to-be-processed JAR-file was changed or removed.
 Class could be in incomplete environment (i.e super class, interface, return type or parameter of method is not found in classpath) then api will throw `NoClassInClasspathException` at runtime.
+To fix this install `UnknownClasses` feature into classpath during creation.

 The database can watch for file system changes in the background and refresh the JAR-files explicitly: